ma-ca/podman-on-qnap-ts-128a/README.md

 The settings are not persistent after reboot.

-Run the following steps to setup Podman system reboot.
+Run the following steps to setup Podman after system reboot or firmware update.

 ```
 export TMPDIR=/share/CACHEDEV1_DATA/containers/tmp